 12. Join a gym with a friend.

 Sometimes gyms offer a referral bonus when you get someone else to sign up for a membership.
-Usually, this will get you a gym discount as well as your friend!
+Usually, this will get you, as well as your friend, a gym discount!

-14. Ask about student, military and senior gym discounts.
+13. Ask about student, military, and senior gym discounts.

 Always make sure to ask someone at the gym about any extra discounts they might have.
 Student, military, and senior discounts are the most popular.

 14. Skip the gym membership and get live instruction at home instead.